 A: PatentBooks invites all patent owners to publish to relevant PatentBooks voluntarily.
 If a patent owner decides not to publish a patent to the PatentBook and to pursue litigation against patent users, the patent owner is free to do so, and so remains an outlying patent.
 Assuming a court decides the patent is indeed “great,” and decides for the plaintiff, the damages phase of the litigation begins.
 The court must determine damages by considering all other comparable transactions.
 The PatentBook will cite millions of transactions involving similar patents, either in Tier 1, 2, or 3, with appropriate payments for each patent in the respective tier.
 Plaintiffs asserting outlying patents in court will find justifying damages higher than the royalties paid to similar quality patents in the PatentBook very difficult.

 Similar cases have been heard in the US judicial system involving copyrights.
-The Copyright Clearance Center cases provides sage guidance for those patent owners deciding to monetize their patents via litigation.
+The Copyright Clearance Center cases provide sage guidance for those patent owners deciding to monetize their patents via litigation.

 Patent users who Subscribe to a PatentBook may also purchase optional patent litigation insurance, underwritten by major global insurance carriers.